martin-stepwolf/-symfony-employment-exchange-2/README.md

 - Learn the **powerful console**, **creating CRUDs** with its table and its relation is possible with almost just commands.
 - **Manage the security, routes, entities, controllers etc as Symfony works**.
 - Implement design and styles (with [Sass](https://sass-lang.com/)) as Symfony suggest in its [documentation](https://symfony.com/doc/current/frontend.html).
+- Use [Fixtures](https://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html) to fill the database with fake data.

 ## Getting Started 🚀